 They work directly with coffee farmers around the world and have been roasting the beans in Seattle since 1995 on vintage German machines (I guess that’s a good thing?
 In any case, sounds cool!).
 Not the least important is that the coffee is prepared by award-winning baristas.
 They have multiple locations in Seattle and only two in New York, one in Brooklyn and one in the Lower East Side.

-The space is quite small and, although there are a couple of bar stools inside, it’s best to get a coffee to go.
+The space is quite small and there’s no indoor sitting so it’s best to get a coffee to go.